highcharts/highcharts-ios/README.md

 ## Preparing your project

-- First of all download Highcharts framework from here: [Highcharts](https://github.com/highcharts/highcharts-ios) or by using Cocoapods/Carthage
+- First of all download Highcharts framework from here: [Highcharts](https://github.com/highcharts/highcharts-ios) or by using Cocoapods by adding
+    ```
+    pod 'Highcharts'
+    ```
+    to your Podfile

+    or Carthage
 - Now add Highcharts to your project by simply copying it to your project to folder **Frameworks** (create it if necessary) and remeber to check "**Copy items if needed**" option:

 ![alt text](http://i67.tinypic.com/x6iey8.png "Files")